-PR.6f ~~Only Utilize traditional existing or new sidewalks (in lieu of pathways) for stretches of the trail system to make missing trail connections~~ when necessary due to space, environmental constraints ~~or considerations (such as wildlife crossing)~~, or safety concerns.
+PR.6f Utilize existing or new sidewalks (in lieu of pathways) to make missing trail connections when necessary due to space, environmental constraints or considerations (such as wildlife crossing), or safety concerns.

-PR.6g ~~With~~ When reviewing proposed right-of-way vacation and street improvement plans, consider potential connectivity with existing or proposed trail corridors, parks, and neighborhoods.
+PR.6g When reviewing proposed right-of-way vacation and street improvement plans, consider potential connectivity with existing or proposed trail corridors, parks, and neighborhoods.